 Digital era governance faces constant changes and new challenges as it focuses on how digital technologies can aid the public sector.
 The hope for digital politics is that it can bridge barriers, unite communities and encourage positive social and political change.
 But although digital politics has made some steps forward certain barriers have been further reinforced.
 Therefore, creating a division in government bodies, society and communities.

 If your dream is to study digital and how it affects governance, to help technological advancement aid society and make a change, you can’t miss our Master’s in Digital Politics and Governance available in Lille.

 This program brings together students of diverse backgrounds to analyse and study new approaches to tackle social, political and legal issues as a result of digitalisation in politics.

-The Master will provide you with the tools, knowledge and skills to explore how private and public sectors shape digital democracy by:
+The Master will provide you with the tools, knowledge and skills to explore how digital developments shape politics and democracy:

 - discussing the advantages and disadvantages of digital transformation

-- how the latter affects all bodies of a country
+- how the latter affects all institutions of a country

 - the negative and positive impacts that have occurred

 - studying closely with experts and practitioners from related disciplines